Why study Human Resource Management at MC?

 Comprised of accomplished local business and community leaders, the Board meets twice a year to provide insight and input into the current challenges that organizations face in pursuit of success and effectiveness, particularly as those challenges relate to the knowledge and skill sets required of prospective employees.
 In turn, MC faculty respond to those challenges through curricular innovation and reform.
 Each meeting involves interaction with current students (such as presentations), keynote speakers, roundtable discussions and workshops.

-Photo of Shianne Davis
+Photo of Maddux Morse

-Photo of Katie Miller
+Photo of Ronald Villalobos

 Associate Professor of Finance